justinjereza/Lagari/README.md

 Running a SpigotMC Server
 -------------------------

 The container image that is built is primarily used as a Java build environment but it can also be used to run a SpigotMC server with the Lagari plugin automatically installed using `make run`.
 By default, the server data is stored in `spigotmc-data`.
-The data location can be changed with `SPIGOTMC_DATA=mydata make --environment-overrides run`.
+The data location can be changed with `make SPIGOTMC_DATA=mydata run`.
 The server data is not removed by `make distclean`.

 The server console can be attached with `podman attach spigotmc` and the container is removed when the server is stopped.